4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 ### Apply Views

-Pass the view into the `applyView` API function.
+Pass the view into the `setView` API function.
 The previous view is disposed.

+### Refresh Views

+Views can have settings.
+Either set them before calling `setView` or call `refreshView`.
+Settings should not affect the shaders but only the mapping function because `refreshView` does not refresh the shaders for performance reasons.

 ### Define custom Views